-Sexually transmitted infection professionals have a collective opportunity to expand the reach of STI control efforts by using high-quality DTC testing services.
-The ASTDA supports this development and recommends actions to assure consumer protection and empowerment.
-This opportunity not only has the potential to improve the quality and impact of DTC STI testing services, but will also be relevant to over-the-counter STI tests when such tests become cleared for use by the FDA.
+STI professionals have a collective opportunity to expand the reach of STI control efforts by utilizing high quality DTC testing services.
+ASTDA supports this development and recommends actions to assure consumer protection and empowerment.
+This opportunity has the potential to improve not only the quality and impact of DTC STI testing services, but will also be relevant to over-the-counter STI tests when such tests become cleared for use by the FDA.
 Optimizing the process for DTC test services will prepare us for diagnostic testing modalities currently in use, in the pipeline, or yet to be envisioned.
-Doing so in a way that involves all stakeholders (e.g., consumers, public health practitioners, health care providers, laboratories, testing services providers, and researchers) will serve to strengthen the future of STI testing services for all.
+Doing so in a way that involves all stakeholders (e.g., consumers, public health practitioners, healthcare providers, laboratories, testing services providers and researchers) will serve to strengthen the future of STI testing services for all.